-Get your mind off what you can’t do, and on to what you can do.
+Get your mind off what you cannot do, and on to what you can do.

 When we focus on the things we cannot do, we tend to think poorly of ourselves and end up unable to communicate how we would be a valuable resource to prospective employers.
 Instead, focus on the things you can do and the skills that you have.
 Then, you will be able to demonstrate how you would be an asset to prospective employers.

 Get a piece of paper and divide it into two columns labeled “I have this skill” and “I don’t have this skill”.

 Get a list of transferable skills from somewhere.